SirPepe/ornament/Readme.md

 Getting attribute handling on Web Components right is _hard_, because many different APIs and states need to interact in just the right way and the related code tends to end up scattered across various class members.
-Attributes on HTML elements have two faces: the _content attribute_ and the _IDL attribute_.
+Attributes on HTML elements have two faces: the _content attribute_ and the _DOM property_.
 Content attributes are always strings and are defined either via HTML or via DOM methods like `setAttribute()`.
-IDL attributes can be accessed via object properties such as `someElement.foo` and may be of any type.
-Both faces of attributes need to be implemented and properly synced up for an element to be truly compatible with any software out there - a JS frontend framework may work primarily with IDL attributes, while HTML authors or server-side rendering software will work with content attributes.
+DOM properties can be accessed via object properties such as `someElement.foo` and may be of any type.
+Both faces of attributes need to be implemented and properly synced up for an element to be truly compatible with any software out there - a JS frontend framework may work primarily with properties, while HTML authors or server-side rendering software will work with content attributes.

-Keeping content and IDL attributes in sync can entail any or all of the following tasks:
+Keeping content and properties in sync can entail any or all of the following
+tasks:

-- Updating the content attribute when the IDL attribute gets changed (eg. update the HTML attribute `id` when running `element.id = "foo"` in JS)
+- Updating the content attribute when the property gets changed (eg. update the HTML attribute `id` when running `element.id = "foo"` in JS)
-- Updating the IDL attribute when the content attribute gets changed (eg. `element.id` should return `"bar"` after `element.setAttribute("id", "bar")`)
+- Updating the property when the content attribute gets changed (eg. `element.id` should return `"bar"` after `element.setAttribute("id", "bar")`)
-- Converting types while updating content and/or IDL attributes (an attribute may be a `number` as an IDL attribute, but content attributes are by definition always strings)
+- Converting types while updating content and/or properties (an attribute may be a `number` as a property, but content attributes are by definition always strings)
-- Rejecting invalid types on the IDL setter (as opposed to converting types from content to IDL attributes which, like all of HTML, never throws an error)
+- Rejecting invalid types on the property setter (as opposed to converting types from content to properties which, like all of HTML, never throws an error)
-- Connecting IDL and content attributes with different names (like how the content attribute `class` maps to the IDL attribute `className`)
+- Connecting properties and content attributes with different names (like how the content attribute `class` maps to the property `className`)
-- Fine-tuning the synchronization behavior depending on circumstances (see the interaction between the `value` content and IDL attributes on `<input>`)
+- Fine-tuning the synchronization behavior depending on circumstances (see the interaction between the `value` content and properties on `<input>`)
-- Remembering to execute side effects (like updating Shadow DOM) when any IDL and/or content attribute changes
+- Remembering to execute side effects (like updating Shadow DOM) when any properties and/or content attribute changes

 This is all _very_ annoying to write by hand, but because the above behavior is more or less the same for all attributes, it is possible to to simplify the